tpapp/julia-repl/README.md

 ## Installation and loading

 **Please make sure you have at least Emacs 25**.
-The `term` code changed a bit since Emacs 24, and the package does not support it.
-For example, Ubuntu users can get the latest Emacs snapshot [here](https://launchpad.net/~ubuntu-elisp/+archive/ubuntu/ppa).
+The `term` code changed a bit since Emacs 24, and the package does not support that and earlier versions.
+For example, Ubuntu has had Emacs 25 since 18.04LTS.

 Place this in your **Emacs initialization files** (eg `.emacs`):
 ```emacs-lisp